|Guide||♦||22 Triplogs||2 Topics|

-Study, print and if possible load this GPS Route into your GPS.
-As you can see from Peak 3509 you will be hiking a ridge over to the base of Malapais.
+Study, print, and, if possible, load this GPS Route into your GPS.
+As you can see from Peak 3509, you will be hiking a ridge over to the base of Malapais.
 This is the easiest hiking of the day so enjoy it.
 You might want to log a waypoint at 33.506888, -111.379137 into your GPS.
 You need to go west of this conglomerate of rock.
-One in our group did downclimb it, it's just easier in the shallow ravine to the west.
+One in our group did downclimb it, and it's just easier in the shallow ravine to the west.

-Return: The most prudent return is to backtrack.
-If you are familiar with Peter's Canyon you can drop down to various points.
+The most prudent return is to backtrack.
+If you are familiar with Peter's Canyon, you can drop down to various points.
 One time I dropped down to Tortilla Creek.
 That proved much easier than the bullish entrance route.
 You "might" be able to drop down off to the south.
-It looks extremely rough.
+It looks exceptionally rough.
 The best break in the cliff band appears to be a good mile away at Squaw Canyon as labeled on topo.
-However that would likely have to be a shuttle option as it's unlikely you'd return to Tortilla Flats.
+However, that would likely have to be a shuttle option as it's unlikely you'd return to Tortilla Flats.
 Carlson did a loop with the entire length of Peter's Canyon, better eat your Wheaties for that one!

-Warning: Do not attempt this hike in temps over 80 degrees.
-Not only would it not be enjoyable it could be dangerous.
+Do not attempt this hike in temps over 80 degrees.
+Not only would it not be enjoyable, but it could also be dangerous.

-Water Sources: Virtually none, bring plenty.
-In October we saw several 10-20 gallon pools in Upper Geronimo Ravine, but you'd have to be mighty thirsty to even drink it filtered.
+Virtually none, bring plenty.
+We saw several 10-20 gallon pools in Upper Geronimo Ravine in October, but you'd have to be mighty thirsty even to drink it filtered.
 I have witnessed the creek barely flowing Dec-Feb though it's less likely you'll need it in those lower temp months.

 Check out the Official Route and Triplogs.